 Adobe Illustrator has an isometric feature (Effect > 3D) that is good for creating anything very basic and straightforward.
 However, in order to have a lot more control over what you create, it is best to automate what you can and do the rest manually.
-Here is the process I have figured out for myself while creating an isometric illustration of a ship for my next coloring book.
-I will share the ship illustration in the future when my book is done, but for now let us take an example of creating a simple cube with rounded corners.
+Here is the process I followed while creating an isometric illustration of a ship for my next coloring book.
+I will share the ship illustration in the future, but for now let us take an example of creating a simple cube with rounded corners.

 Note: You can automate step 3 by recording and saving the steps for each of the three sides as actions.
 For the top side, here are the steps:

 Go to the Actions panel and click on the “Create New Action” icon

 Give your action a name (Isometric Top) and click on the “Record” button

 Perform the scale, shear, and rotate transformations on the selected object

 Go to the Actions panel and click on the “Stop Record” icon